-Established in 2008 with input from faculty and academic librarians and now used by hundreds of thousands of students, Business Expert Press publishes concise, practical treatments of the topics taught in MBA programs.
-Our born-digital books are written by professors who translate real-life business experiences into teaching tools, and serve as curriculum-oriented, cost-effective alternatives to high-priced textbooks by providing the kind of information that's not offered in introductory textbooks or case studies.
+About BEP Established in 2008 with input from faculty and academic librarians and now used by hundreds of thousands of students, Business Expert Press publishes concise, practical treatments of the topics taught in MBA programs.
+Our born-digital books are written by professors who translate real-life business experiences into teaching tools, and serve as curriculum-oriented, cost-effective alternatives to high-priced textbooks.
 Unencumbered by DRM, they can be used easily and without limitation by the academic community.

 - Unlimited simultaneous use

-- DOIs, abstracts, and keywords created for each book
+- DOIs, abstracts, and keywords for every book

 - Archived on CLOCKSS

 Pricing Information Introducing BEPreview: An evidence-based, data-driven acquisition model

 BEPreview s a statistics-driven book selection option, enabling you to purchase our perpetual-access, DRM-free content in a manner that that best suits your users — and budget.
 You get access to BEP content for a year, then choose the books you wish to retain for perpetual access — a PDA-like model, without long-term commitments.
 Flexible price points give you more control over the allocation of funds.